squidfunk/mkdocs-material/docs/reference/admonitions.md

 [:octicons-file-code-24: Source][6] · [:octicons-workflow-24: Extension][7]

-The [SuperFences][7] extension, which is also part of [Python Markdown Extensions][5], allows for the arbitrary nesting of content inside blocks, and is therefore strongly recommended:
+The [SuperFences][7] extension, which is also part of [Python Markdown Extensions][5], allows for the __nesting of content blocks inside admonitions__, and is therefore strongly recommended:

 ``` yaml
 markdown_extensions: